 - Architect In Charge: Rizvi Hassan

-- Organizations:Supported by BRAC & Unicef
+- Organizations: BRAC, Unicef, Supported by BRAC & Unicef

 - Technical Team Head: BRAC Hcmp, Shah Alam

 - Engineering: Biplob Hossain, Hasan Tarek

-- Design And Construction Team:Shahidul Islam Khan, Tahrima Akter, Sheikh Jahidur Rahman, Saad Ben Mostafa, Abdullah Al Mamun, Abdur Rahman, Kala Hossain, Anwar & others
+- Design And Construction Team: Anwar & others, Shahidul Islam Khan, Tahrima Akter, Sheikh Jahidur Rahman, Saad Ben Mostafa, Abdullah Al Mamun, Abdur Rahman, Kala Hossain

 - City: Teknaf Upazila

-UN agencies, Bangladesh Govt. & other organizations like BRAC & Unicef are supporting them in this difficult time so that in future they become less of a burden rather healthier minds that are ready to contribute.
-The center offers adolescent girls & women from the surrounding camp area- a place to have a good bath a day, a place to complain about abuse and violence and a place where they can learn to create & share, thus a safe home.
+UN agencies, Bangladesh Govt. & other organizations like BRAC & Unicef are supporting them in this difficult time so that in the future they become less of a burden rather than healthier minds that are ready to contribute.
+The center offers adolescent girls & women from the surrounding camp area- a place to have a good bath a day, a place to complain about abuse and violence, and a place where they can learn to create & share, thus a safe home.

 The male participants from the camp were eager to get their family members (wife, daughter, mother, sister) involved with the center activities whereas there have been reports about restrictions and unwillingness in other centers.
 The center becomes more vibrant and personalized by the colorful patterns painted by the community.
-“Quarrel among women and neighborhoods are a common scenario in the camps.
+“Quarrel among women and neighborhoods is a common scenario in the camps.
 I believe if women get the opportunity to gather in a center like this, they will learn to keep peace wherever they go or live’’ -says Kala Hossain, one of the masons as he worked with us during construction.

 The exterior of the structure is ragged and tries to blend within the context (camouflage).
 The texture, color & setting are inspired by often seen ‘Paner Boroj’ (Betel leaf shades) within rice fields.
-On the other hand the interior has the colors vibrant enough to make a cheerful essence.
-We have heard stories, how women of the community went through brutality and sacrifices to save their family.
+On the other hand, the interior has the colors vibrant enough to make a cheerful essence.
+We have heard stories, how women of the community went through brutality and sacrifices to save their families.
 And then it is relieving to see their men working with love to make safer spaces for them.